FilipaBarros/SIBD/README.md

 ## Context:

-This project was developed under the course Information Systems and Databases of Faculty Faculty of Engineering of the University of Porto
+This project was developed under the course Information Systems and Databases of Faculty of Engineering of the University of Porto

 ## Goals of the project: